What do Hospitals need to do about Wi-Fi 6 (802.11ax) Today?

 Your Use Case requirements may include data, voice, location, mobility, capacity and guest network.
 Our network and wireless network assessment will uncover all issues related to the core network, access point locations, channels, power, signal to noise, controller software version and selections.
 In addition, rogue wireless and security settings will be added to a remediation list even before upgrade planning begins.

-Then when it’s time, we’ll perform a site survey, there is no theory here, what you see is what you get.
-As we move into the design and redesign of the wireless network, we can go big bang or phases to match criticality, budget, investment protection, and clinical requirements.
-Regardless, the results will be readiness for 802.11 ax and extraordinary experience for your users’ clinical successful.
+Then when it’s time, we’ll perform a real-time physical site survey, there is no theory here, what you see is what you get.
+As we move into the design and redesign of the wireless network, we can go big bang or in phases to match criticality, budget, investment protection, and clinical requirements.
+Regardless, the results will be readiness for 802.11 ax and an extraordinary experience for your users’ clinical success.

 It is after all a Clinical Network and it should be continuously available, secure and high performing – That’s what we call “Wireless Done Right™”.